Information about Choosing Your Modules in the School of English and Drama

 In the School of English and Drama we want to make the process of choosing what you study next year as straightforward and clear as possible.
 There are three main parts to the process:

 1. READ THE MODULE DIRECTORY and discuss the modules you'd like to take next year with your Advisor;

 While we work hard to allocate you to the modules you most want to take, it is not always possible to do so for all students.
 The most popular modules may be oversubscribed, meaning that not all students are able to take them.
 The Module Preferences Form (MPF) allows you to identify a range of modules you’d like to take, and to submit your "ideal" and "reserve" preferences.
 Wherever possible, we assign you to the modules you list as "ideal" preferences.

 Queen Mary centrally timetables all taught modules across the University.
 The timetable will only be generated after students' module registrations have been confirmed by academic Schools.
-In cases of timetable clashes, we may need to revise your module registrations at that stage (the School of English and Drama will contact you by email if that is the case).
+In cases of timetable clashes, we may occasionally need to revise a student's module registrations at that stage (the School of English and Drama will contact you by email if that is the case).